 - Sensors like Accelerometer and magnetometer sensors are available there to support you while building certain projects.

-- Two programmable buttons can be used for multi-purposes and for connectivity it has Bluetooth and USB.
+- Two programmable buttons can be used for multi-purposes and connectivity, and it has Bluetooth and USB.

 - The display is consists of 25 LEDs and can be charged through USB or external battery packs.